Parisson/TimeSide/docs/source/server/index.rst

 From the server shell, a result can be retrieved like this::

-   docker-compose run app python manage.py shell
+   docker compose run app python manage.py shell
    >>> from timeside.server.models import Result
    >>> from timeside.core.analyzer import AnalyzerResult
    >>> result = Result(uuid="c0a6e49e-b315-467a-8578-d42f796a197a")